KennedyRMenezes/SQLPills/stratscratch_exercises/Capitalize First Letters .md

 Your output should include the original text in one column and the modified text in another column.

-content_id	customer_id	content_type	content_text
-1		2		comment		hello world! this is a TEST.
-2		8		comment		what a great day
-3		4		omment		WELCOME to the event.

 # ANSWER:
 ```sql
 SELECT content_text,